Supreme Court Pick Matters To State Lawmakers, Too. Especially On Abortion

 Republican Sen. Susan Collins from Maine says Kavanaugh told her that he views the landmark abortion rights ruling as "settled law."

-But exactly what that means is up for interpretation and an overturning, or weakening, of Roe could give states first say in how to regulate abortion.
+But exactly what that means is up for interpretation, and an overturning, or weakening, of Roe could give states first say in how to regulate abortion.

 A snapshot of today's state abortion laws may be the best indicator for what states could do in a post-Roe world.
 Kansas, for instance, has passed some of the most restrictive abortion laws in the country.
 On the other hand, some lawmakers in Massachusetts see the state as a place for women seeking services to come from abortion-restrictive states.

-Kansas's transformation into an abortion restrictive state
+Kansas' transformation into an abortion-restrictive state

 Thirty years ago, abortion wasn't hard to access in Kansas.
 The state legalized it in 1969 alongside a wave of others.